Jkuffler/Jkuffler/README.md

 In Beautiful Katamari the king of the universe says "Love makes the world go round...but manners keep you from getting motion sickness".
 I love that.

-I thrive at high volume paces that involve cross collaboration.
-When there's downtime I like to research and experiment with all kinds of technologies, ideas, and problems.

-I have wide ranging experience in the public sector over 20+ years of proven determination and creativity I can develop thorough solutions that come with genuinely humble communication skills.

 In the tech industry I am honestly most excited about the different people I can meet who share a sense of belonging when they work on projects with an open mind.
 I'm passionate about personal discovery and persistently lifting the spirits of those around me.

 # :construction_worker: Projects